Last Updated: March 27, 2020

 - Ensuring all third parties to whom CAA provides access to personal information adhere to appropriate standards of care in handling that information.

-Personal Information and How We Collect It.
+Personal Information and How We Collect It

 'Personal information' is any factual or subjective information, recorded or not, about an identifiable individual.

-For CAA Members, this includes your name, contact information, birthdate, gender, email address, type of vehicle, membership usage, vehicle diagnostics, payment information, any identifiers such as your CAA membership number, driver's license or GPS (vehicle location), and any identifiable on-line activity.
+For CAA Members, this includes your name, contact information, birthdate, gender, email address, type of vehicle, membership usage, vehicle diagnostics, payment information, any identifiers such as your CAA membership number, driver's licence or GPS (vehicle location), and any identifiable on-line activity.
 We also collect information about your CAA retail purchases and preferences.

 We may also collect information obtained during the course of dispatching a service vehicle including the type of service required and the tow destination.